Mohd-saqr/Movies-Library/README.md

 ## Getting Started
 * first run the server
 * open the localhost:5000/
+* use the APIKEY
+* INSTALL AXIOS LABIRY

 ## Project Features
-# if the user mistake the url or enter page not accses it the server error show " something worg" not just reload the page .
+# if the user mistake the url or enter page not accses it the server error show " something worg" not just reload the page  GET AND THE DATA FROM API SERVER AND  .